 Committing to someone, especially in marriage, changes how we should act.
 I’ve seen many people try to live a single life, while being “with” someone.
 You can’t be one with someone if you’re spending your time flirting and vying for the attention of others.
 It’s inappropriate.
 (Yikes, there’s that word we don’t like.)

 If my husband did that, I’d feel pretty worthless.
 Not because I get my self-worth from him, but because I would feel like he didn’t value me or hold me in high esteem.
 That’s what we’re missing with honor.
-Honor is showing my spouse that he matters above everyone else.
+Honor is showing my spouse that he matters above everyone else -even me!

 If Paul McCartney came to town and invited me to sing with him, the first thing I would say (once I regained my power of speech) is that it is a special honor to have such an opportunity.
-Being a ginormous Beatles fan (and a fan of his writing, playing, etc.), I would be astounded that I am able to share a stage with a musician of his talent and experience.
+Being a ginormous Beatles and McCartney fan, I would be astounded that I am able to share a stage with a musician of his talent and experience.

 Time to Reflect